An Optimal Algorithm for Shortest Paths in Unweighted Disk Graphs: Introduction

 Let $S$ be a set of $n$ points in the plane.
 Each point of $S$ is associated with a disk centered at the point.
 Note that the disks may have different radii.
 The {\em disk graph} $\G$ induced by these disks has vertex set $S$ and an edge between two vertices if their disks intersect.
 We consider the single-source-shortest-path (SSSP) problem of computing shortest paths from a source point $s \in S$ to all vertices in $\G$ where the length of a path in $\G$ is defined as the number of edges in the path.

 The problem was studied previously.
-A straightforward solution is to first construct $\G$ explicitly and then run a breadth-first-search algorithm, which takes $\Omega(n^2)$ time since $\G$ may have $\Omega(n^2)$ edges in the worst case.
-Kaplan, Katz, Saban, and Sharir~\cite{ref:KaplanTh23} proposed the first subquadratic time algorithm, and their algorithm runs in $O(n\log^4 n)$ time.
-Later Klost~\cite{ref:KlostAn23} gave an $O(n\log^2 n)$ time improved solution.
+A straightforward solution is to first construct $\G$ explicitly and then run a breadth-first-search (BFS) algorithm, which takes $\Omega(n^2)$ time since $\G$ may have $\Omega(n^2)$ edges in the worst case.
+As indicated in \cite{ref:KaplanDy20,ref:KaplanTh23}, the problem can be solved by BFS with a dynamic nearest neighbor data structure for the weighted Euclidean distance; with the data structure in \cite{ref:LiuNe22}, a randomized algorithm of $O(n\log^4 n)$ time can be achieved.
+Klost~\cite{ref:KlostAn23} gave a (deterministic) algorithm of $O(n\log^2 n)$ time.
 On the other hand, it is known that the problem has an $\Omega(n\log n)$ time lower bound under the algebraic decision tree model even if all disks have the same radius~\cite{ref:CabelloSh15}.

 In this paper, we present a new algorithm whose runtime is $O(n\log n)$, which matches the $\Omega(n\log n)$ lower bound and thus is optimal.
 Another virtue of the algorithm is that it is quite simple.
 Indeed, the most complex step of our algorithm is constructing a static additively-weighted Voronoi diagram, which can be easily done using Fortune's sweeping algorithm~\cite{ref:FortuneA87}.
 Aside from that, the algorithm's description in the paper is self-contained.